chavezaurus/pi-sentinel/README.md

 * **Noise Threshold** - Pixels values that are less than this number above background are ignored.
 * **Trigger Threshold** - If the sum of pixel values that are more than the noise threshold above background exceeds this number, then a trigger is initiated and an event is produced.
 * **Max Events Per Hour** - The nominal maximum number of events that can be produced per hour.
 The way this works can be explained with an example.
 Suppose that the Max Events Per Hour is set to 5.
 When processing begins, Pi Sentinel has a starting credit of 5 events.
 Every time an event occurs, the credit is reduced by 1.
 If the credit reaches 0, no more events are allowed.
 However, one credit is added every 12 minutes (1/5 hour) up to a maximum of 5 credits.
-* **Latency Millisecs** - This specifies the latency (in milliseconds) that is expected due to possible buffering in the camera.
-In practice, I have not found a reason to change this from zero.
 * **Camera Device** - This specifies which video device is being used by the Raspberry Pi to connect to the camera.
 This will typically be `/dev/videoN` where N is some number.
 Cameras often connect to several devices if they provide several different data formats.
 For Pi Sentinel you need to connect to the device that provides H264 formatted data.
 * **Archive Path** - This specifies the path to the directory that will contain the archive, which is all the video that the camera produces while Pi Sentinel is processing data.
 If you do not wish to archive all the video, the path should be specified as: `none`.